 About me

-I am currently a MEXT-funded Ph.D. candidate at The University of Tokyo, working with Prof. Toshihiko Yamasaki.
-Prior to that, I received a Master’s degree from Peking University in 2021, advised by Prof. Chao Zhang.
-Throughout my academic journey, I have had two wonderful internships at Adobe and SenseTime, and have been fortunate to have the opportunity to collaborate with Yuhui Yuan, Hongyang Zhang, Shan You, and Zichuan Liu.
+I am a MEXT-funded Ph.D. candidate at The University of Tokyo, working with Toshihiko Yamasaki.
+At the moment, I am interning as a Research Scientist at Sakana AI.
+Prior to my Ph.D. study, I received my Master’s degree from Peking University in 2021.
+Throughout my academic journey, I was also fortunate to have two wonderful internships at Adobe and SenseTime.

 My research focuses on self-improving machine learning, primarily for vision data.
 I approach this challenge through two key aspects: learning algorithms and model design.